2026-27 Catalog

 CEE 326 GIS for Civil and Environmental Engineering 3 Credits

 Introduction to theory, concepts and techniques related to the creation, manipulation, processing, and basic analysis of spatial data using geographical information systems (GIS) for real world engineering problems.
 Topics include: basic GIS concept, map projection and coordinate system, spatial data format and editing, spatial analysis, network analysis and developing simple GIS models.
 Multiple GIS tools are introduced.
-Lecture and laboratory.
+Students cannot receive credit for both CEE 326 and CEE 426.

 CEE 327 (EES 327) Surface Water Quality Modeling 3 Credits